old-jekyll-templates/Twenty-Jekyll-Theme/_posts/2016-01-31-fig-sorbet.markdown

 categories: Desserts
 ---
 <span class="image featured"><img src="/images/pic01.jpg" alt=""></span>
-My fig tree is laden with fruit at the moment so I made this truely decedant fig sorbet.
+My fig tree is laden with fruit at the moment so I've been experimenting with fig sorbet recipes.
+Here's what I've come up with so far.

-*Dairy and gluten free*
+Preperation time:

+Cooking time:

 ### Ingredients